 By now you’ve heard of community-supported agriculture, better known as a CSA.
 Individuals can buy a share of a farm’s crop for the year and get fresh produce and other food regularly from the farm.
-There are even some wine CSA’s
+There are even some wine CSA’s beginning to emerge.

 Now restaurants are taking hold of this community-supported model, and raising investment money from individuals in the communities they serve.
 Restaurants in the state of Vermont are taking the lead with this alternative way to fund an eating establishment that focuses on community first.